heath3rq/Python_Electronic-Health-Record-EHR-Analysis/README.md

     - `age`: returns the age in years of a given patient.
     - `age_at_first_admission` returns the age of a given patient when their earliest lab was recorded.
     - `patient_is_sick`: checks whether a patient has ever had a test with value above (">") or below ("<") the given level
-        -  Input:
+        +  Input:
-            (a) Patient ID in string format
+            - Patient ID in string format
-            (b) Lab test name of interest in string format (c) A number as the decision criteria of test values
+            - Lab test name of interest in string format
+            - A number as the decision criteria of test values
-        - Output: `True` or `False` indcating whether a patient has ever been sick
+        + Output: `True` or `False` indcating whether a patient has ever been sick

 * `parse_data` reads and parses the data files into a SQL database.
     - Input:
-        (a) A path to a `.txt` file storing patient information where the first column is the patient ID.
+        + A path to a `.txt` file storing patient information where the first column is the patient ID.
-        (b) A path to a `.txt` file storing lab information of patients where the first column is the patient ID.
+        + A path to a `.txt` file storing lab information of patients where the first column is the patient ID.
-        (c) A path to a database
+        + A path to a database
-    - Output: a dictionary with Patient IDs as keys and the `Patient` class as values
+    - Output: This function doesn't return any value.
+Instead, it populates a SQL database with patient and lab information in the background.
+The database is updated based on the data provided as input to the function, and no direct output is generated.

 * `date_type_conversion` converts date in string format to datetime format.
 It is used internally in `age` and `age_at_first_admission` methods.
     - Input: date of birth in string format